lueschem/lueschem.github.io/_posts/2020-01-31-Getting-Started-with-a-new-Embedded-System.md

 demonstrated.

 [edi](https://www.get-edi.io) is by no means limited to the Raspberry Pi based hardware.
-The configuration setup can be easily adjusted for other hardware (e.g. i.MX or OMAP) or extended for e.g. secure boot (less easy, only possible with appropriate hardware support).
+The configuration setup can be easily adjusted for other hardware (e.g. i.MX or OMAP based) or extended for e.g. secure boot (less easy, only possible with appropriate hardware support).